Gaussian-Mixture-Model Q-Functions for Policy Iteration in Reinforcement Learning: Numerical Tests

-Among the successful methods, DQN~\cite{mnih13dqn} and PPO~\cite{PPO} both require at least a two-layer fully connected network with \num{128} hidden neurons per layer to achieve the performance reported in~\cref{fig:acrobot-exp}, resulting in a large number of learnable parameters.
+Among the successful methods, DQN~\cite{mnih13dqn} and PPO~\cite{PPO} both require at least a two-layer fully connected network with \num{128} hidden neurons per layer to achieve the performance reported in~\cref{fig:acrobot-perform}, resulting in a large number of learnable parameters.
 In contrast,~\cref{algo:PI} attains comparable performance with significantly fewer parameters, leading to substantially lower computational resource consumption (see~\cref{tab:acrobot-exp-noparam}).
-Beyond model size, the computational cost of~\cref{algo:PI} is dominated by policy evaluation, which scales with a fixed iteration budget $J$.
-As a result,~\cref{algo:PI} with GMM-QFs is computationally more efficient than deep RL methods.
-By comparison, the computational burden of DQN and PPO depends primarily on their network architectures.
-Although this overhead can be reduced by adopting ``tiny'' configurations, such reductions typically come at the expense of overall performance (see~\cref{fig:grad-calculate}).
-On the other hand, GMM-QFs with a larger number of Gaussian components $K$ generally require a larger evaluation budget $J$ to reach optimal performance, which ultimately increases computational complexity.